AntonioTorres23/OpenGL_Notes/Anti Aliasing.md

 ![[Pasted image 20251016104626.png]]

-While not immediately visible, if you take a closer look at
+While not immediately visible, if you take a closer look at the edges of the cube you'll see a jagged pattern.